choresh/PspRouter/FineTunedModelVariant/AI-ML-CONCEPTS.md

 3. **⚙️ Fine-Tuned Model Approach**: Comprehensive guide to the fine-tuning methodology
 4. **🎓 Training Data**: The foundation that teaches the model payment routing expertise

-These concepts work together to create an intelligent payment routing system that learns from historical transaction data and makes increasingly better decisions over time! 🚀
+These concepts work together to create an intelligent payment routing system that uses pre-trained patterns from historical transaction data to make optimal routing decisions! 🚀